Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - [Windmill Blade](#windmill-blade)
 - [Glassworking Tool](#glassworking-tool)

-If [FirmaLife](https://modrinth.com/mod/firmalife) is installed, the following types are also available:
+<a id="firmalife-items"></a>If [FirmaLife](https://modrinth.com/mod/firmalife) is installed, the following types are also available:

 - [Watering Can](#firmalife-watering-can)

-If [Precision Prospecting](https://modrinth.com/mod/precision-prospecting) is installed, the following types are also available:
+<a id="precision-prospecting-items"></a>If [Precision Prospecting](https://modrinth.com/mod/precision-prospecting) is installed, the following types are also available:

 - [Prospector's Hammer](#precision-prospecting-prospector-hammer)
 - [Prospector's Drill](#precision-prospecting-prospector-drill)